-Plato, a great promoter of idealism, conceives of the curriculum form the point of view of ideas.
-He believes that the highest ideal of life was the attainment of the highest good or God, hence, the curriculum ought to impart inherent values in order to unable the educand to attain his highest good.
+Plato, a great promoter of idealism, conceives of the curriculum from the point of view of ideas.
+He believes that the highest ideal of life was the attainment of the highest good or God, hence, the curriculum ought to impart inherent values in order to enable the educand to attain his highest good.

 The inherent or spiritual values, according to him, are truth, beauty, and goodness.
 These three values determine three types of activities, intellectual, aesthetic, and moral.
 Each type of activity is represented by studies and should form a part of the curriculum.

 Intellectual activities are represented by subjects like languages, literature, science, mathematics, history, and geography; aesthetic activities will be possible through the study of art and poetry and moral activities through the study of religion, ethics, and metaphysics.